AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

    A. subtype A is Enum_Sub_T range Enum_Sub_T'Pred (Enum_Sub_T'First) ..
 Enum_Sub_T'Last;
    B. subtype B is Array_Sub_T (1 ..
 10);
-   C. subtype C is String;
+   C. :answer:`subtype C is String;`
    D. subtype D is digits 6;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`This generates a run-time error because the first enumeral specified is not in the range of Enum_Sub_T.`
+   A. This generates a run-time error because the first enumeral specified is not in the range of :ada:`Enum_Sub_T`
-   B. :explanation:`Compile error - array type is already constrained`
+   B. Compile error - array type is already constrained
-   C. :explanation:`Correct - standalone subtype`
+   C. Correct - standalone subtype
-   D. :explanation:`"Digits 6" is used for a type definition, not a subtype`
+   D. :ada:`Digits 6` is used for a type definition, not a subtype

 ==================
 Membership Tests